jqwhite/Grill_Spinning_Disc_2/Omicron/Fiber_exchange/Fiber_exchange_notes.md

 Release the fiber by undoing the external collet and taking out the rubber seals.

-Undu set screw H to remove the Ø12 x 50mm collimator from the kineFles housing.
+Undu set screw H and depress the spring-loaded retainer to remove the Ø12 x 50mm collimator from the kineFles housing.
 Leave the polarization key on the collimator--there is no need to remove it.

 <img width="460" alt="image007" src="https://github.com/jqwhite/Grill_Spinning_Disc_2/assets/74255929/69942174-e734-4595-8aab-b97c8a7820a5">

+Pull the fiber backwards through the port so that the end with the FPC8 or APC coupler passes through the port in the housing.
+Do not try to feed the collimator through the housing.